An Ethiopian Saves – Jeremiah 38

 “He is in your hands,” King Zedekiah answered.
 “The king can do nothing to oppose you.”

 So they took Jeremiah and put him into the cistern of Malkijah, the king’s son, which was in the courtyard of the guard.
 They lowered Jeremiah by ropes into the cistern; it had no water in it, only mud, and Jeremiah sank down into the mud.
-Jeremiah 38:2-6 NIV
+Jeremiah 38:2-6 (NIV)

 At this point, faithful Jeremiah was in a position of utter powerlessness.
 His life and its preservation were totally in God’s hands.
-There was absolutely nothing he could do about it but to pray.
+There was absolutely nothing he could do about it, but to pray.

 Have you ever found yourself in such a position?
 Many of us have.
-It may be at a time of grief, after the receipt of a bad report, in the midst of a challenging circumstance, in an unfavorable medical situation, at the bottom of an out-of-control addiction, or in a place of deep depression.
-The situation around us has evolved into one far beyond any possible power we have on our own to control, change, or escape it.
-We are totally dependent upon outside help to save us.
+It may be in a time of grief, after receiving a bad medical report, being in the midst of a troubling circumstance, in an out-of-control addiction, or a place of deep depression.
+The situation around us can turn into one far beyond any power we have on our own to control, change, or escape it.
+We have become totally dependent upon outside help to deliver us.

-An Ethiopian named Ebed-Melek, who served in the king’s palace, heard about Jeremiah’s fate and desperate situation in the cistern.
-Feeling compassion in his heart, he approached King Zedekiah as he was attending to government affairs and condemned the evil act the officials had done, pleading for Jeremiah’s life.
+An Ethiopian named Ebed-Melek, who was serving in the king’s palace, heard about Jeremiah’s fate and desperate situation at the bottom of the cistern.
+Feeling compassion in his heart, he approached King Zedekiah, who was attending to government affairs, and condemned the evil act the officials had done, and pleaded for Jeremiah’s life.

 Reflection